Things to Do in New Zealand North Island: Itinerary & Cities in 8 Days

 DAY 8: Wellington or Waitomo Glowworm Cave & Hamilton

-Your New Zealand North Island trip will include some of the most fascinating cities and towns, breathtaking landscapes, natural wonders, indigenous culture and numerous other cool things to explore and do – whether you arrive in summer or winter.
+Your New Zealand North Island trip will include some of the most fascinating cities and towns, breathtaking landscapes, natural wonders, indigenous culture, and numerous other interesting things to explore and do – whether you arrive in summer or winter.

-This North Island itinerary is based on our experience with North Island cities, beaches and other places to visit & things to do in the North Island in winter (July being a winter month in New Zealand).
-It includes a few things (especially Day 7) you may also consider if you visit at other times of the year.
+This North Island itinerary is based on our own experience with cities, beaches, and other places to visit and things to do in the North Island during winter (July being a winter month in New Zealand).
+It also includes a few suggestions (especially on Day 7) that you may wish to consider if visiting at other times of the year.

-The 8-day itinerary covers a lot of the major sights and a couple of bigger cities on the New Zealand North Island – with a few options to choose between, depending on whether you will both arrive in and depart from Auckland – or whether you will continue to Wellington (and maybe the South Island afterwards).
+The 8-day itinerary covers many of the major sights and a couple of larger cities on the New Zealand North Island, with a few options to choose from depending on whether you will both arrive in and depart from Auckland – or continue to Wellington (and perhaps on to the South Island).
 You will need a (rental) car for this trip.

-You will start your New Zealand trip in Auckland – one of the must-see cities on the North Island, where you will find exciting things to do.
+You will start your New Zealand trip (8-day itinerary) in Auckland – one of the must-see cities on the North Island, where you will find captivating things to do.

-Auckland Museum focuses on the indigenous Māori and the Pacific people.
-It tells the story of New Zealand, the people, their heritage and cultural background, and gives an understanding of the traditional way of life.
-2,000 Māori artefacts are uniquely on display here.
-It is one of the most impressive collections of Māori and Pacific treasures.
+The Auckland Museum focuses on the indigenous Māori and the Pacific peoples.
+It tells the story of New Zealand – the people, their heritage, and cultural background – and provides insight into traditional ways of life.
+Around 2,000 Māori artefacts are uniquely on display here.
+It is one of the most impressive collections of Māori and Pacific treasures in the country.

-The museum is a good introduction to the Māori culture, which you will get a deeper insight into in a few days at Rotorua.
+The museum serves as a good introduction to Māori culture, which you will explore in more depth in a few days when visiting Rotorua.

-Auckland Art Gallery Toi o Tāmaki is an excellent gallery, home to artworks from both New Zealand and other Pacific locations in addition to international art.
-It is the largest art museum in New Zealand or Aotearoa.
-The collection includes over 17,000 artworks representing the history of New Zealand, as well as both modern and contemporary art.
-Also, Māori and Pacific artists contribute to the exhibitions.
+The Auckland Art Gallery Toi o Tāmaki is New Zealand’s largest art museum and home to a wide-ranging collection of artworks from across New Zealand, the Pacific, and beyond.
+Its holdings include over 17,000 works representing the artistic history of Aotearoa New Zealand, alongside modern and contemporary art.
+Māori and Pacific artists also contribute significantly to the gallery’s exhibitions.

 Rotorua